RShankar/Intro-to-Microprocessors/MPLab X IDE/readme.md

 https://www.microchip.com/mplab/compiler
 ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/2.png "XC Download 1")

 Pick the correct version for your operating system remember the PIC16F18855 is an 8-bit system so the XC8 complier is required for this chip.
-Again you will want the newest version.
+Again, you will want the newest version.

 ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/2a.png "XC Download 2")